WhymustIhaveaname/CraigslistMiniApp/README.md

 ### How to boot your first Mini App

 1. You should host a webpage.
-The easiest way is host a page on GitHub.
+The easiest way is to host a page on GitHub.
 For that, you should
+2.
     a. create a new repository and add a new file `index.html`
     b. add the following content to `index.html` and save.

         ```
         <!DOCTYPE html>
         <html lang="en">